shwina/still-magic/_chapters_en/packages.md

 -   ...but less than most of your data sets...
 -   ...and saves a *lot* of pain

+### Common Problems

+FIXME: common problems for virtual environments

 ### Exercises

-FIXME
+FIXME: create exercises for virtual environments

 ## Summary {#s:packages-summary}

-FIXME: create concept map
+FIXME: create concept map for packages

 {% include links.md %}